 - You are required to complete all external exams (IB, A Level, etc.) presented in your application and transcripts.
 Failure to satisfactorily complete all exams that you were pursuing at the time of admission jeopardizes your admission status.
 The admission committee recognizes that final results may be significantly different from previously submitted predicted results due to exam cancellations and changes to evaluation criteria.

-- Results for students scheduled to complete externally evaluated exams which have been cancelled (IB, A Level, etc.) but who will still receive a calculated mark based on other assessments will be accepted for meeting enrollment requirements and credit transfer.
+- Results for students scheduled to complete externally evaluated exams that have been canceled (IB, A Level, etc.) but who will still receive a calculated mark based on other assessments will be accepted for meeting enrollment requirements and credit transfer.

-- If national leaving/matriculation examinations are cancelled and no marks are issued, final secondary education transcripts will be accepted as proof of secondary education completion and eligibility for university level study.
+- If national leaving/matriculation examinations are canceled and no marks are issued, final secondary education transcripts will be accepted as proof of secondary education completion and eligibility for university-level study.

-- If your examination results are postponed or transcripts are delayed, these documents can be received up to the start of classes on August 26.
+- If your examination results are postponed or transcripts are delayed, these documents can be received up to the start of class.

-Note for international students who deposit by May 1:
+Note for international students who deposit by the deposit deadline:

-If your plans to attend Fordham in the Fall 2020 semester are disrupted by delayed visa issuance or other impacts from COVID-19, you can defer your admission to Fordham for one or two terms (to Spring 2021, starting in January or Fall 2021, starting in August).
-See the guidelines for deferring admission to Fordham here.
+If your plans to attend Fordham in the Fall semester are disrupted by delayed visa issuance or other impacts from COVID-19, you can defer your admission to Fordham for one or two terms.
+See the guidelines for deferring admission to Fordham.